Miguel Rojas Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.27 team ERA ranks 17th across all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.25).

-- The righty last pitched on Saturday against the New York Yankees, when he threw nine innings, allowing one earned run while giving up five hits.
+- The left-hander last appeared on Monday against the Houston Astros, when he threw five scoreless innings while giving up four hits.

+- In 24 games this season, the 26-year-old has put up a 3.91 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .260 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.